 Best place for a spiritual experience

 So close to Tbilisi that the sprawling capital’s suburbs threaten to engulf it, Mtskheta enjoys a magical setting at the picturesque confluence of two rivers.
-It was also the location of one of Georgia’s most important historical events – its conversion to Christianity at the hands of St Nino in the 4th century.
+It was also the location of one of Georgia’s most important historical moments – its conversion to Christianity at the hands of St Nino in the 4th century.
 That vital event, which still forms a huge part of Georgian national identity, is memorialized in the Jvari Church, Georgia’s holy of holies, which commands terrific views over the town from its soaring hilltop location.
 Meanwhile, down in the town itself is the stunning 11th-century Svetiskhoveli Cathedral, an architectural gem of Georgia’s early Golden Age.

 Planning tip: You only need a couple of hours to see Mtskheta, and its location just northwest of Tbilisi makes it an obvious pit stop on any journey up to Stepantsminda or west towards Kutaisi.